A political newcomer becomes a Mayor. What he did. How he did it, to win an election.

 Looking for Help in Your Campaign?
 Call Jay at (845) 458-1210.
 The call is FREE.

+Today is a short story with a happy ending, very relevant to you or anyone who plans to run for office and win an election.
 Meet Mike Absher.
-Last fall I received a call from Mike.
-He told me that he wanted to run for Mayor of a city in southern Illinois, but that he faced a few challenges.
-He had never been involved in city hall politics, and therefore did not know any of the political movers and shakers in the city.
+Last fall, I received a call from Mike.
+He told me that he wanted to run for Mayor of a city in southern Illinois but faced a few challenges.
+He had never been involved in city hall politics and therefore did not know any of the political movers and shakers in the city.

-Although he’d served on the school board, he was not familiar with how to run a citywide election.
-He had some ideas on what he wanted to do, but was not quite sure how to communicate his vision.
+Although he’d served on the school board, he was unfamiliar with running a citywide election.
+He had some ideas on what he wanted to do but was unsure how to communicate his vision.
 He knew he needed to tell a story that let voters know he

 was sincere, but was not sure how to do it.